How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 A few common diaper rash cream mistakes can slow healing or make irritation worse.
 You’ll protect your baby better when you avoid these pitfalls while applying diaper cream.

-1. Don’t put cream on wet skin; moisture retention can trap dampness and worsen diaper rash.
+1. Applying cream to wet skin.
+Moisture can get trapped under the barrier and worsen diaper rash.
 Pat the diaper area dry first.

 Cream alone isn’t enough to prevent diaper rash.
 You still need proper cleansing, frequent diaper changes, and a dry diaper area.
 Understanding normal spit-up can also help you recognize when your baby’s discomfort may not be related to diaper rash.